 The biggest difference between The Magic Bullet and NutriBullet blender is the motor speed, according to The-CookingPot.com.
 The NutriBullet has a larger and more powerful 600 watt motor vs the Magic Bullet’s 250 watt motor; however, the Magic Bullet Blender comes with more accessories, which the site says makes it more convenient over purchasing mixing cups separately.

 Does the Manufacturer Warn About the Burn Risk?

-Despite being linked to multiple reports of severe burn injuries to users and those nearby after their Magic Bullet exploded, Homeland Housewares has not warned consumers of this risk, nor has it issued a recall for the Magic Bullet blender.
+Despite being linked to multiple reports of numerous people suffering severe burn injuries after their Magic Bullet exploded, Homeland Housewares has not warned consumers of this risk, nor has it issued a recall for the Magic Bullet blender.

-Only a qualified attorney can determine whether you are eligible to file a lawsuit against Homeland Housewares, the maker of the Magic Bullet, which is why we are currently offering free case evaluations.
+Only a qualified attorney can determine whether consumers are eligible to file individual lawsuits against Homeland Housewares, the maker of the Magic Bullet, which is why we are currently offering free case evaluations.
 Simply fill out the confidential evaluation form below to contact our law firm now.

 Most cases involving products liability allege that a product was sold with design, manufacturing, and/or marketing defects, which typically refers to a company’s failure to warn of a certain potential problem.

-In the case of the Magic Bullet blender, our attorneys suspect that patients may be able to take legal action in light of claims that Homeland Housewares failed to adequately warn about the risk of the blender exploding, causing severe burns and other injuries to users and those nearby.
+In the case of the Magic Bullet blender, our attorneys suspect that patients may be able to take legal action in light of individual claims that Homeland Housewares failed to adequately warn about the risk of the device exploding, causing severe burns and other injuries to users and those nearby.